jmproject98/ODD/README.md

 ※ For more details on administrative litigation, please refer to the website of the Central Administrative Appeals Commission (www.simpan.go.kr).

-Article 13 (Video Information Processing Device Operation and Management)

-HayanNarae installs and operates a video information processing device as follows:
+Article 13 (Matters Regarding Operation and Management of Photo Information Processing Equipment) ① <HayanNarae> installs and operates the following image information processing devices.

-Basis and purpose of video information processing device installation: HayanNarae's

-Number of installations, installation location, shooting range:
-Number of installations:
-Installation location:
-Shooting range:
+1. Basis and purpose of installation of Photo information processing device: The camera is for the internal shooting function of the app, and information related to the video is not collected.

-Manager, responsible department, and access rights to video information:
+2. Person in charge of management, department in charge, and person with access to image information:

-Video information shooting time, storage period, storage location, processing method:
+3. Photo information recording time, storage period, storage location, processing method Storage location and processing method: The captured photos are stored only on the user's device, and video-related information is not collected.
-Shooting time:
-Storage period: from shooting time
-Storage location and processing method:

-How and where to check video information:
+4. How and where to check Photo information: Since it is stored only on the user's device, it can only be checked on the user's device.

-Measures on information subject's request for video information viewing, etc: A personal video information viewing/existence confirmation application must be applied for, and viewing is allowed only when the information subject himself/herself is filmed or it is clearly necessary for the life, body, and property benefits of the information subject.
+5. Measures against the data subject's request to view Photo information: Personal image information should be requested with a request for confirmation of existence.
+Allowed to view for one year

-Basis and purpose of video information processing device installation: The camera is for in-app shooting, and does not collect information related to videos.
+6. Grounds and purpose of installation of photo information processing device: The camera is for the internal shooting function of the app, and information related to the video is not collected.

 Article 14 (Change in Privacy Policy)